Need help from us? Feel free to call us(09) 577 3540

 We do accept trade-ins, although we recommended that you sell your car yourself as you will get a better sale price compared to what we are able to offer for trade-ins.
 Trade-ins on vehicles are at our discretion and we have the right to refuse an offer.

 At Carwebs we guarantee the compliance of your car.
 We have robust check systems in place to ensure that any car you import through us is compliable under New Zealand standards.
-If, however, your car arrives and it does not pass the compliance test, we will cover the costs needed to get it up to the condition for it to pass the compliance WOF test.
-The only thing we don’t cover is the cost of new tires, batteries and brake pads/rotors. however we can source these for you at wholesale prices.
+If, however, your car arrives and it does not pass the compliance requirement, we will cover the costs needed to get it up to the condition for it to pass.
+WoF is additional and we don’t cover the cost of things like new tires, batteries and brake pads/rotors. however we can source these for you at wholesale prices.
 This does not apply to any Classic Car imported under the 20yr rule and excludes and 'Special Interest Vehicle' (SIV).

-Our partnership with Janssen Insurance means we can provide you with several policy options for vehicle warranties at discounted rates, often at up to 30% off.
-Get in touch and we’ll talk about what policies would suit you’re needs best.
+Our partnership with some of the top Warranty providers, means we can provide you with several policy options for vehicle warranties at discounted rates, often at up to 30% off.
+Get in touch and we’ll talk about what policies would suit your needs best.

 Carwebs has a 3 stage check system that guarantees the condition of your car BEFORE any bids are placed.